Yvand/hugo-LDAPCP/content/docs/usage/install.md

   }

   if ($null -eq $solution) {
-      Write-Error "Solution $packageName could not be found." throw ("Solution $packageName could not be found.")
+      Write-Error "Solution $packageName could not be found in the farm." throw ("Solution $packageName could not be found in the farm.")
   }

   # Always wait at least 5 seconds to avoid that Install-SPSolution does not actually trigger deployment
   Start-Sleep -Seconds 5
-  Write-Host "Deploying solution $packageName to the farm..."
+  Write-Host "Deploying solution $packageName on the local server..."
-  # If -local is omitted, solution files will be deployed in all servers that run service "Microsoft SharePoint Foundation Web Application", but it may fail due to reliability issues in SharePoint
+  # Set -local in Install-SPSolution to deploy the bits on this server only and prevent reliability issues in SharePoint
   Install-SPSolution -Identity $packageName -GACDeployment -Local
   ```

 - Visit central administration > System Settings > Manage farm solutions: Confirm the solution is "Globally deployed".

-{{< alert icon="💡" text="If you ran `Install-SPSolution` with `-Local`, but not on every SharePoint server running the service \"Microsoft SharePoint Foundation Web Application\", the solution will NOT be \"Globally deployed\" and SharePoint will NOT activate LDAPCP features." />}}
+{{< alert icon="💡" text="If you did not run `Install-SPSolution -Local` on every SharePoint server running the service \"Microsoft SharePoint Foundation Web Application\" and/or the central administration, the solution will NOT be \"Globally deployed\" and SharePoint will NOT activate LDAPCP features." />}}

-## Finish the installation
+## Finalize the installation

+{{< alert icon="💡" text="This applies to both install (`Install-SPSolution`) and update (`Update-SPSolution`) scenarios." />}}

-For every other SharePoint server which **does NOT run the service "Microsoft SharePoint Foundation Web Application"**, ldapcp.dll must be added manually to their GAC using these steps:
+This step is **very important** and applies to **all** SharePoint servers which do **NOT run the service "Microsoft SharePoint Foundation Web Application" and/or the central administration**.

-{{< alert icon="💡" text="This applies regardless of how `Install-SPSolution` or `Update-SPSolution` was executed" />}}
+For each of those servers, complete the steps below to manually add/update ldapcp.dll in the GAC:

 - Use [7-zip](https://www.7-zip.org/) to extract ldapcp.dll from LDAPCP.wsp
 - Run the script below to add ldapcp.dll to the GAC: